 Any further pursuance of ELA as an elective, such as creative writing, may be explored under the Concurrent Enrollment program.

-High school mathematics in Al Madina School of Richmond is based on the Common Core State Standards curriculum.
+High school mathematics in Al Madina School of Richmond is based on the SOL Standards.
 The curriculum is based on giving students the ability to achieve six mathematical focus: number and systems, algebraic methodology, functions, modeling, geometric logic & dimensions, and statistics & probability.

 The 6 mathematical focus are applied into the following sequential content each year: